collapsed-stacks/startups/questions/12863/examples-of-tech-startups-that-started-as-a-remote-team.md

 - tagged: `remote`
 - score: 0

-<p>Would you care to share examples of successful tech startups that started with all members of the founders working remotely on the company without meeting in person initially?
-I'd guess a good portion of the open source projects might have started that way?</p>
+Would you care to share examples of successful tech startups that started with all members of the founders working remotely on the company without meeting in person initially?
+I'd guess a good portion of the open source projects might have started that way?

 ## Answer 12875